heptarch/heptarch.github.io/projects.md

 parts good science, good management, and good institutional practice, with considerable overlap between ingredients.

-Is there more to it than the alchemy of this ill-specified mixture?
+I suspect there is both more and less to the success of Bell Labs than the alchemy of this ill-specified mixture.
+More because, as we learn from Kelly's lecture, Bell Labs had a rigid and highly systematic division of labour, of which fundamental research was only one part.
+This